tfeldmann/organize/README.md

       - echo: "Found PDF!"
 ```

-> If you have problems editing the configuration you can run `organize reveal` to reveal the configuration folder in your file manager.
+> If you have problems editing the configuration you can run `organize show --reveal` to reveal the configuration folder in your file manager.
 You can then edit the `config.yaml` in your favourite editor.

 save your config file and run: